DramisInfo/kube-lab/README.md

    - Complete user documentation for operation
    - Add troubleshooting section for common issues
    - Document the architecture and configuration details

+## Troubleshooting Progress

+During our testing, we've identified and fixed several issues:

+1. **DHCP Service (Fixed)**
+   - Fixed syntax errors in dnsmasq.conf
+   - Hard-coded IP addresses instead of using environment variables
+   - Changed dhcp-option format to use standard option codes (3 for router, 6 for DNS)

+2. **TFTP Service (In Progress)**
+   - Identified error code 71 indicating permissions issues
+   - Attempting to fix user/group permissions on /tftpboot directory
+   - Next step: Update supervisord.conf to run TFTP with appropriate user

+3. **Setup Script (In Progress)**
+   - Script fails when downloading Ubuntu netboot files (404 Not Found)
+   - Working on implementing better fallback mechanisms
+   - Next step: Update URLs and make download process more robust

 To continue development, run the container and use the following commands to investigate and fix issues: